Status: Not Listed

-Diet: Burrowing owls eat insects, small mammals, amphibians, reptiles, and other birds depending on the season and food availability.
-They are most active at dawn and dusk, but some hunt during the day and night.
-Insects are caught more often during the day, and more mammals are consumed at night.
+Burrowing owls eat insects, small mammals, amphibians, reptiles, and other birds, depending on the season and food availability.
+They are most active at dawn and dusk, but some owls hunt during both day and night.
+Insects are more often caught during the day, and more mammals are consumed at night.

-Life History and Reproduction: The burrowing owl may dig its own nest or utilize the abandoned burrows of prairie dogs, armadillos, skunks, or pocket gophers.
-Both parents take care of their young until they are ready to leave the nest after about 40 days.
+The burrowing owl may dig its own nest or utilize the abandoned burrows of prairie dogs, armadillos, skunks, or pocket gophers.
+Both parents take care of their young until they are ready to leave the nest, about 40 days after hatching.
 The owlets are able to scare away predators by hiding in the burrow and mimicking the sounds of a rattlesnake.
+A burrowing owl's average lifespan is six to eight years.

 Burrowing owls collect mammal waste that they put around their nests to attract dung beetles, one of their favorite foods.